Sujith-sunny/debugonce/README.md

 - **@debugonce Decorator**: Capture input arguments, environment variables, current working directory, Python version, and stack traces upon exceptions.
 - **Optional Logging**: Capture contents of accessed files and HTTP requests if opted-in.
-- **Storage**: All captured data is stored in a `.debugonce/` folder as JSON, tracebacks, and logs.
+- **Storage**: All captured data is stored in a `.debugonce/` folder as JSON files.
-- **Command-Line Interface**: A CLI tool (`debugonce-cli`) with commands to replay, export, list, and clean captured sessions.
+- **Command-Line Interface**: A CLI tool (`debugonce-cli`) with commands to inspect, replay, export, list, and clean captured sessions.
 - **File Access Tracking:**  Added explicit mention of file access tracking in the "Key Features" section.

 ## Installation

-To install `debugonce`, paste the following command in your terminal or code editor. :
+To install `debugonce`, paste the following command in your terminal or code editor. (use pip) :

 ```bash
 pip install debugonce